Getting Back on Track: Returning to School with a Positive Mindset

 By: Polina Kogan

-Coming back to school after two weeks of sleeping in, binge-watching your favorite programs, and overindulging in holiday delicacies, winter vacation may be a nice retreat, but it might feel like a shock to the system.
-I know it can be tough to get back into the groove of things; I've been there.
-The following are some tips that will assist you in starting the new semester on the right foot.
+Coming back to school after two weeks of sleeping in, binge-watching favorite shows, and indulging in holiday treats can feel like a shock to the system.
+While winter break offers a well-deserved pause, transitioning back into a school routine isn’t always easy.
+Here are a few tips to help students start the new semester on the right foot.

 Comments